 Filmmaker and curator Barry Jenkins noticed the lack of a black female presence at Telluride Film Festival and said, after viewing A.V.’s film Open City: Kids, “…so gnarly, and so amazing… as a curator I realized that this is a vacuum that we’re not filling, so I’m going to go out and find it, and I found it!”
 Sure enough, it became a Telluride Film Festival Official Selection in 2013.
 Her directorial effort The Gospel, a music-driven short film commissioned by Alicia Keys, received a Clio Award for Film and was featured in Saatchi and Saatchi’s New Director’s Showcase.
 Fox Searchlight acquired A.V.’s latest short Feathers ahead of its premiere at the 43rd Toronto International Film Festival.

 A.V. has received fellowships from the Sundance Institute, Tribeca Film Institute, and the John S. Guggenheim Foundation and was presented with the inaugural Diageo-Young Guns Diversity and Inclusion Award, which recognizes outstanding work from people of color.
-Most recently, A.V. directed one episode of the Lena Waithe’s television series Boomerang, based on the hit early 90s movie.
-She is an alumni of the 2019 Sundance Screenwriters and Directors Labs.
+She is an alumni of the 2019 Sundance Screenwriters and Directors Labs for her script A Thousand and One Nights.